Skip to main content

 9. Arañitas

-The word “arañitas” means “little spiders” in Spanish, and that’s exactly what these appetizers look like, making them a thrilling treat for the kids.
-They’re made of shredded green plantain strips that are fried to crunchy perfection with squiggly tendrils of batter on the outside.
-If you’re looking for meat-free snacks, arañitas are a great choice.
+Let’s talk arañitas!
+The name translates to “little spiders” in Spanish, which is exactly what this tasty treat resembles.
+It goes without saying that these are a favorite of kids across Puerto Rico, made of shredded green plantain strips fried to perfection, with squiggly tendrils of batter giving them their spider-like appearance on the outside.
+If you’re looking for meat-free snacks, arañitas are always a great choice.

 10. Lechón